-Psychologists have devised the theory of ‘thinking fast and slow’.
+Psychologists have devised the theory of ‘thinking fast and slow.
 This basically propounds that the human brain is capable of both intuitive and snappy thinking while also having a more rational thought process.
-In case of superstitions, people are able to recognize that their thoughts are irrational, yet they are unable to correct it.
+In the case of superstitions, people are able to recognize that their thoughts are irrational, yet they are unable to correct them.
 In other words, they hold two ideas in their minds at the same time – a form of cognitive dissonance.

 Effects of Superstitions

 In situations where people lose a sense of control over their lives and are anxious over the unknown, a superstitious belief has a soothing effect.
 Having routine and ritualistic behavior can be a source of comfort to many and a way to keep themselves on track mentally.

 Studies have shown that those who followed certain superstitious practices, such as keeping their fingers crossed, wearing certain clothes, and so on, had better performance not only in sporting activities but also in other areas.

 The improvement in performance is linked to the elevated confidence levels that ensured a certain self-efficacy.
 This can also be a placebo effect, which comes from carrying out a superstitious belief before performing in an event that gives them a feeling of being lucky.
 These rituals may also help to focus and find a flow, which improves performance.